-Parents/Carers of students with a disability should apply to the Learning Support Coordinator for Disability Provisions at the beginning of the academic year.
+Parents/Carers of students with a disability should apply to the Head of Diverse Learning for Disability Provisions at the beginning of the academic year.
 To apply for Disability Provisions, Parents/Carers need to submit in writing their request for provisions with documented support of their disability.
 Disability Provisions are only granted in formal examination blocks.
 Applications are only approved in accordance with NESA regulations and if successful, will take effect from the very next term from when the application is considered.
-An application for a review of decision is to be in writing and submitted to the Learning Support Coordinator one week after the decision was granted by NESA.
-Grounds for Disability Provision through NESA include: physical disability, learning disability, mental and physical health complications.
-The student's application will be assessed by the Learning Support Coordinator and the Director of Teaching and Learning.
+An application for a review of decision is to be in writing and submitted to the Head of Diverse Learning one week after the decision was granted by NESA.
+Grounds for Disability Provision through NESA include physical disability, learning disability, mental and physical health complications.
+The student's application will be assessed by the Head of Diverse Learning and the Director of Teaching and Learning.